by Dr. Lawrence Wilson

 2. Aneurisms are difficult to diagnose.
 They require costly body scans such as MRIs or CT scans.
 CT scans cause much more x-ray exposure than is ideal, so they are not done routinely.
 Without them, however, aneurisms are hard to find.

-NUTRITIONAL BALANCING AND ANEURISMS
+DEVELOPMENT AND ANEURISMS

 CAUSES FOR ANEURISMS AS REVEALED ON HAIR TISSUE MINERAL ANALYSES